10 Best Things To Do In New York City

 The Subway is the best and most convenient way to travel around New York.
 You can buy a pass for 1 ride, load your ticket with funds as much as you want, or buy a weekly/monthly ticket.
 If you travel more than 4 days in the city and plan to explore it from up to down, consider the weekly ticket.

-Sleep No More is a lifetime experience.
+Sleep No More is a once-in-a-lifetime experience.
 It is a spooky, immersive theatrical production that combines elements of Macbeth and Hitchcock.
-Located at the McKittrick Hotel in Chelsea, which was build and designed especially for this show.
+Located at the McKittrick Hotel in Chelsea, which was built and designed especially for this show.
 The night starts in the retro Manderley Bar, and you will progress through several scenes of murder, mayhem, and macabre happenings while wearing an identity-cloaking mask.
 I saw it twice and experienced it differently every time.
 One of the unusual things to do in new york and worth every penny!

 If you are planning to visit many of the sites and attractions of New York, you should consider getting the New York Pass.
 It allows cash-free entry to 100+ iconic attractions, including most of the museums on this list, for up to 10 days.
 In some places, it gives skip-the-line privileges, and it’s easy to use from your mobile device.